amphp/amphp.github.io/docs/aerys/classes/body-message.md

 The only apparence of the `Websocket\Message` is in [`Websocket::onOpen`](websocket.html#onOpen) respectively of `Body` is in [`Response::getBody`](response.html#getBody) respectively [`InternalRequest->body`](middleware.html#internalrequest-body).

-It is the `Promise` to the message string.
+It is the `Promise` to the message string, but also implementing `PromiseStream` (important for larger bodies).

 ## `Promise::when(callable(ClientException|null, string))`

-If an instance of this class is yielded or `when()` is used, it will either throw respectively pass a `ClientException` as first parameter or return a string respectively pass it as second parameter, which conatins the whole data, when all data has been fetched.
+If an instance of this class is yielded or `when()` is used, it will either throw respectively pass a `ClientException` as first parameter or return a string respectively pass it as second parameter, which contains the whole data, when all data has been fetched.

 ## `Promise::watch(callable(string))`

 Partial string updates are passed to the passed callable.
-You probably don't want this methods, but use `consume()` and `valid()`, as with `watch()` the string parts are still buffered.
+You probably don't want this method, but use `consume()` and `valid()`, as with `watch()` the string parts are still buffered.

 ## `PromiseStream::valid(): Promise<bool>`